ecemnkaya/FakeNewsDetection/README.md

 Dataset Used in Fake News Detection Project: https://github.com/sfkcvk/TurkishFakeNewsDataset

 The content of this study in GitHub is limited.
-If you have any questions or want to get any help please contact me!
+If you have any questions or want to get any help and read the Fake News Detection article please contact me!

 For contact: ecemnkaya.1@gmail.com